 The Act provides students with the right to inspect and review information contained in their educational records, to challenge the contents of their educational records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panel to be unacceptable.
 The Registrar's Office and the Vice President for Student Affairs' Office have been designated by the institution to coordinate the inspection and review procedures for student educational records, which include admissions, personnel, academic and financial files, and placement records.
 Students wishing to review their education records must make written requests to the registrar or the vice president for student affairs, listing the item or items of interest.
 Records covered by the Act will be made available within 45 days of the request.
 All documents will be reviewed in the presence of a designated official.
-Any document a student may see he may have copies of, unless a financial hold exists, the document involves another person, or the student has waived his or her right to access.
+Any document a student may see he/she may have copies of, unless a financial hold exists, the document involves another person, or the student has waived his or her right to access.
 These copies would be made at the student's expense at 10 cents a page.

 As outlined by the Act, a student may not inspect and review the following: financial information submitted by parent(s)/guardian(s); letters of recommendation to which the student has waived the rights of inspection and review; or education records containing information about more than one student, in which case the institution will permit access only to that part of the record which pertains to the inquiring student.
 The institution is not required to permit a student to inspect and review confidential letters and recommendations placed in the files prior to January 1, 1975, provided the letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.

-A student who believes that the education records contain information that is inaccurate or misleading or otherwise in violation of his/her privacy or other rights may ask the College to amend a record.
+A student who believes that the education records contains information that is inaccurate or misleading or otherwise in violation of his/her privacy or other rights may ask the College to amend a record.
 The student should write the College official responsible for the record, clearly identify the part of the record he/she wants changed, and specify why the student believes it is inaccurate or misleading.
 The College official should consult with the vice president for student affairs or the registrar.
 If the decisions of the College official are in agreement with the student's request, the appropriate record will be amended.
 If not, the student will be notified within a reasonable period of time that the record will not be amended, and the student will be informed by the registrar or the vice president for student affairs of the right to a formal hearing.
-A request for a formal hearing must be made in writing to the chief academic officer (vice president for academic affairs), who, within a reasonable period of time after receiving such request, will inform the student of the date, place and time of the hearing.
+A request for a formal hearing must be made in writing to the chief academic officer (provost), who, within a reasonable period of time after receiving such request, will inform the student of the date, place and time of the hearing.
 Such a written request will be deemed a consent to disclosure to the hearing panel of the student's records to the extent necessary for the appeal to be considered and decided.
 The hearing will be conducted according to the challenge procedure adopted by the College.
-At the hearing, the student may present evidence relevant to the issues raised and may be assisted or represented by not more than two people of the student's choice.
-The hearing panel that will adjudicate such challenges will be the chief academic officer (vice president for academic affairs), the registrar if the challenge concerns a document maintained by the vice president for student affairs, the vice president for student affairs if the challenge concerns a document maintained by the registrar, two faculty members selected by the Faculty Steering Committee and two student members selected by Student Senate.
+At the hearing, the student may present evidence relevant to the issues raised and may be assisted or represented at the hearings by not more than two people of the student's choice.
+The hearing panel that will adjudicate such challenges will be the chief academic officer (provost), the registrar if the challenge concerns a document maintained by the vice president for student affairs, the vice president for student affairs if the challenge concerns a document maintained by the registrar, two faculty members selected by the Faculty Steering Committee and two student members selected by Student Senate.
 No member of the hearing panel may have a direct interest in the outcome of the hearing.

-Decisions of the hearing panel will be final, will be based solely on the evidence presented at the hearing, and will consist of a written determination that will include a summary of the evidence, the decision, and the reasons for the decisions, and will be delivered to all parties concerned.
+Decisions of the hearing panel will be final, will be based solely on the evidence presented at the hearing, and will consist of a written determination which will include a summary of the evidence, the decision, and the reasons for the decisions, and will be delivered to all parties concerned.
 The panel may decide to revise or amend a record by inserting corrective information into the student's file, or to allow a record to stand.
 If the decision is unsatisfactory to the student, the student may place with the education record statements commenting on the information in the record or statements setting forth any reasons for disagreeing with the decisions of the hearing panels.
 The statements will be placed in the education record, maintained as part of the student record, and released whenever the record in question is disclosed.

 A student has the right to submit a written complaint to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-4605, if the student believes the College has violated the student's right under the Family Education Rights